OpenSourceBrain/CNOShowcase/README.md

 CNOShowcase
 ===========

-Scripts for interacting with the Computational Neuroscience Ontology
+Scripts for interacting with the Computational Neuroscience Ontology.

+See http://www.opensourcebrain.org/projects/cnoshowcase for more details.